Fando/bug-tracker-website/README.md

 # bug-tracker-website
 A basic multi-user login site for creating and tracking software bugs.
-Built for purpose of demonstrating work with HTML5, jQuery, AJAX, PHP, mySQL.
+Built for the purpose of demonstrating work with HTML5, jQuery, AJAX, PHP, MySQL.

-Features inclide:
+Features include:

 1. user registration
 2. client and server form-field verification for email, password and username fields.